-Note 3-Employee benefit plan
+Note 4-Employee benefit plan

 The Council has a 401(k) profit sharing plan covering employees who have completed six consecutive months of employment.
 Employees are fully vested upon initial enrollment.
 Employees may defer a portion of their salary to the extent permitted by law.
 The Council will make an employer contribution to eligible employees equal to 3% of their annual compensation.
 This contribution is not dependent on the employee's participation in the plan.
 In addition, the Council may make a discretionary contribution to eligible employees who are participating in the plan.
-The Council approved a 2% discretionary contribution for both years ended June 30, 2019 and 2018.
-Total contributions made to the plan were \$57,462 and \$50,880 for the years ended June 30, 2019 and 2018, respectively.
+The Council approved a 2% discretionary contribution for year ended June 30, 2019.
+Total contributions made to the plan were \$34,476 and \$57,462 for the years ended June 30, 2020 and 2019, respectively.

-Note 4-Concentrations
+Note 5-Concentrations

-The Council received approximately 63% and 70% of its support from government grants and contracts for the years ended June 30, 2019 and 2018, respectively.
+The Council received approximately 71% and 63% of its support from government grants and contracts for the years ended June 30, 2020 and 2019, respectively.
 A significant reduction in the level of this support, if this were to occur, could have a negative effect on the Council's programs and activities.